umijs/umi/docs/plugins/api.md

 ### addEntryCode

-Add code at the end of the entry file.
+Add code at the end of the entry file. e.g.:

-e.g.

 ```ts
 api.addEntryCode(() => {